|We are an Amazon Affiliate!|

 The Intuos 3 was my first introduction to the world of graphics tablets.
 The Intuos 3 completely changed my artistic capabilities, opening up the world of digital creation to me.

 The disconnect of the tablet to screen was initially unnatural to me.
 I have always been used to seeing my hand make the pen stroke.
 No longer looking at my hands took time to get used to.

 I quickly adapted and found no issues with my tablet.
 It did the job and was a tool that helped me get jobs.
 I had nothing but praise for my tablet.

 And yet I yearned for the Cintiq.
 At the time the Wacom Cintiq 21UX was the latest Cintiq and it had not been updated for many years.

 It was every digital artist’s dream, and I decided I would be getting one, but then I heard rumors of a new one being announced.

 When the Wacom Cintiq 24HD was announced I knew I would be getting it, despite the hefty price tag.
-And it has been my main monitor for close to 9 years, sharing duties with a few NEC Spectraview and Dell monitors along the way.
+It has been my main monitor for close to 9 years, sharing duties with a few NEC Spectraview and Dell monitors along the way.

-This year despite having the funds to afford any of the current Cintiq line I have decided to purchase the Wacom Intuos Pro Medium.
+But this year despite having the funds to afford any of the current monitors in the Cintiq line I have decided to purchase the Wacom Intuos Pro Medium.

 Wacom Cintiq Issues